 Classic weddings are elegant, traditional and refined.
 You’ll probably stick to the ballgown wedding dress, classic white wedding cake, and even embossed fancy wedding invitations.
 There’s nothing modern about this style — and while it might sound boring, it is still one of the most popular wedding styles out there.

 The Modern Wedding

 For those who don’t want to be confined by the traditional wedding style, the modern wedding is their answer.
-Modern weddings are edgy, fun, and full of color.
-They use contemporary styling with their wedding cakes, splashes of bright color mixed in with traditional white, and the dresses are a little less princess-like.
+Modern weddings are edgy, fun, and full of colour.
+They use contemporary styling with their wedding cakes, splashes of bright colour mixed in with traditional white, and the dresses are a little less princess-like.

 Vintage weddings can be interpreted a few different ways, though most couples agree you need to stick to the styles from the 1920’s to the 1950’s.
 From using China your grandmother had in storage to hair nets and classic lace gowns, vintage weddings are very elegant — and fun.
 Compared to the traditional wedding, a vintage wedding is surprisingly affordable.

 Are you a boot-wearing, play in the hay type of gal?
 Then, a rustic wedding is perfect for you.
 From using a barn as your wedding venue to hale bales as your main decor, rustic weddings are definitely nothing like a traditional wedding.
 In fact, you don’t have to worry about everyone wearing tuxedos — jeans, boots and hats are always acceptable.
 That being said, there are ways to fancy-up a rustic wedding, if that’s what you choose.